STUDYFLOWLLC/docs/blog/2022-08-12-introducing-studyflow.md

 We finally arrive at the point.
 Here are Studyflow's core features.

 1. Task managing for students. <i>Every</i> other major task manager is made for **employees of mega corporations**.
 Studyflow is **built for students**, and handles labelling, grouping, and planning for you.
 2. Flashcards.
-Create a flashard stack.
+Create a flashcard stack.
 Review them (swiping left for wrong, up for meh, and right for correct).
 All the flashcards you create have an **individual review history** that you can view.
 (Coming soon) we will recommend to you what flashcards to review next.
 3. Repetitions.
 A repetition includes a stack of flashcards and a set of review tasks (based on a scientific **spaced repeition** schedule), so you can memorize all the content you need to know.
 4. Flows.
 A text editor that can handle flashcards, tasks, and repetitions.
 What usually takes 4 apps and mass confusion now works **beautifully together all in one document**.
 5. Flow sharing. **Share your flows publicly** or grant other students permission to see your private flows.